tiansiyuan/kubeflow-docs/docs/user-guide/mlflow.rst

 Access Artifacts
 ================

-Based on the setup in the Get Started section, Artifacts are stored in MinIO.
+Based on the setup in the Get Started section, artifacts are stored in MinIO.
 Artifacts include output files recorded by MLflow runs in any format such as models, data files, and images.

 You could access the artifacts using the MinIO client or boto3 with python.